 You can read about this incident in 1 Samuel 21.
 David did not passively sit and wait for God to do things.
 David used his wits to escape from Gath.
 He used his wits too to write this acrostic psalm.
 David gives the glory to the Lord, not to his wits!

 “Oh, taste and see that the LORD is good!
-Blessed is the man who takes refuge in him!” v8
+Blessed is the man who takes refuge in him!”

-That God’s people lack no good thing.
-And many are the afflictions of God’s people.
+God’s people lack no good thing.
+God’s people have many afflictions.

 God is good!
 He is the source of good and truth, of grace and mercy.
 Good things, all of them, come from Him!

-Praise God for the blessings He gives us!
+Praise God for His blessings to us!

 Thank You for blessing us with good things, even in the midst of our afflictions.

 Thank You for Your word, for Your Spirit working in us, for Your people around us encouraging and exhorting, for Your general grace to the world around us.